keboola/connection-docs/flows/index.md

 *If you already know how flows work in general and want to create your first flow, go to our [Getting Started tutorial](/tutorial/automate/).
 For useful tips, check out our cheat sheet with [best practices](/tutorial/onboarding/cheat-sheet/#automating-your-flow).*

-Flows integrate all of your project's segments (extractors, writer, transformations, other flows, etc.) by creating custom automated processes, chaining components to be run in a specific order, and defining the execution schedule to **bring in the newest data available**.
+Flows integrate all of your project's segments (extractors, writers, transformations, other flows, etc.) by creating custom automated processes, chaining components to be run in a specific order, and defining the execution schedule to **bring in the newest data available**.

 First, you need to decide what exactly you want your flow to do, meaning **what tasks** should be executed.
 Then, you decide in **what order** you want them to run.